dennisbrookner/traytable/README.md

 tray2 = tt.clonetray(tray1, date='2021-01-03')
 ```
 #### Using `pandas` methods
 As mentioned above, `tt.well()` returns a `pandas` dataframe.
 This means that you can use `pandas` methods and features as desired.
-One frequent usages might be printing out only select columns with bracket notation, or accessing a certain column with dot notation, e.g.
+One frequent usage might be printing out only select columns with bracket notation, or accessing a certain column with dot notation, e.g.
 ```python
 results[['protein', 'PEG', 'quality']]